 Names used for this shrub are bearberry, kinnikinick, mealberry, sandberry, kinnikinnick, and hog cranberry.

 USDA Hardiness Zones:

-Zones 2-6 are suitable for growing this plant.
+Zones 2–6 are suitable for growing the bearberry plant.

 Size & Shape:

 Bearberry grows six to 12 inches tall and can grow three to 15 feet wide.
 The shape is a dense mat.

 Full sun is best, though it can tolerate light shade.